Cyprus entry requirements for Luxembourg passport holders

 Must be valid for the duration of your stay

-Your Luxembourg passport needs to be valid for the entire time you plan to stay in Cyprus.
-Cyprus does not enforce a 6-month validity rule for EU nationals, but airlines may still check it at check-in.Required
+Your Luxembourg passport needs to be valid for your entire stay in Cyprus.
+Cyprus does not enforce the 6-month validity rule for EU nationals, but your airline may check it at check-in.Required

 Return or onward ticket